umaralimustafa/umaralimustafa.github.io/README.md

 # BCAWordle
-Wordle with BCA staff names using discord.py
+Wordle with BCA teacher names using HTML/CSS/Javascript